 Various agricultural intensification efforts under the general framework of a Nigerian GR have certain peculiarities, which are addressed in this sub-section.
-The following are the features of the Nigerian GR (see Akande, 2005, pp. 161-77):
+The following are the features of the Nigerian GR (Akande, 2005: 161-177):

-- (1) The Nigerian GR during the first decade of independence favoured the enhancement of the productive capacity of export crop producers at the expense of staple crop farmers because policies "[...] were not dispensed to make knowledge, inputs and marketing opportunities available [...]" to the latter category.
-(This discriminatory policy was to favour powerful political elite and also as a result of a parochial leadership being unable to see the long-term repercussions on food security.) - (2) The Nigerian GR has always been a perpetuated process implemented through different framings such as the National Accelerated Food Production Projects, Operation Feed the Nations, GR, the World Bank sponsored Agricultural Development Projects, River Basin Development Authorities, National Agricultural and Land Development Authority (NALDA), etc. - (3) It is "[...] a series of activities and processes inspired, initiated and executed by the state and directed at making the nation achieve self sufficiency in staple commodities" such as yam, cassava, millet, sorghum, maize, cowpeas, etc. - (4) The smallholder farmer who cultivates <5 ha of farmland plays a central role in the Nigerian GR. - (5) The Nigerian GR, in similarity to that of Asia, is technologically driven but on the contrary has never been inward looking as it has "relied almost exclusively
+- (i) The Nigerian GR during the first decade of independence favoured the enhancement of the productive capacity of export crop producers at the expense of staple crop farmers because policies "...were not dispensed to make knowledge, inputs and marketing opportunities available..." to the latter category.
+(This discriminatory policy was to favour the powerful political elite and also resulted from a parochial leadership who were unable to see the long-term repercussions on food security); - (ii) The Nigerian GR has always been a perpetuated process implemented through different framings, such as the National Accelerated Food Production Projects (NAFPP), Operation Feed

-- on external technology sprinkler irrigation facilities, imported [inorganic] fertilizers and pesticides".
-(This appears to be an attempt to create opportunities for political elite who feed fat from the importation of these items.) - (6) Although market-mediated, the state has not allowed the market to operate "unfettered" in the Nigerian GR - government has played a crucial role in the provision, distribution and pricing of inputs such as fertiliser.
-(The bureaucracies involved meant that government officials would make this a covert avenue for corruption through bloated budgetary allocations and spending.
-It is also an avenue for corrupt officials to deal directly with their rent-seeking cronies in terms of inputs distribution.) - (7) It has been replete with lack of endogenous capacities needed for a radical agricultural transformation.
+- the Nations (OFN), Green Revolution (GR), the World Bank sponsored Agricultural Development Projects (ADPs), River Basin Development Authorities (RBDAs), National Agricultural and Land Development Authority (NALDA), etc.; - (iii) It is "... a series of activities and processes inspired, initiated and executed by the state and directed at making the nation achieve self sufficiency in staple commodities" such as yam, cassava, millet, sorghum, maize, cowpeas, etc.; - (iv) The smallholder farmer who cultivates less than five ha of farmland plays a central role in the Nigerian GR; - (v) The Nigerian GR, in common with that of Asia, is technologically driven but in contrast, has never been inward-looking as it has "relied almost exclusively on external technology sprinkler irrigation facilities, imported [inorganic] fertilizers and pesticides" (This appears to be an attempt to create opportunities for the political elite who grow fat from the importation of these items): - (vi) Although market-mediated, the state has not allowed the market to operate "unfettered" in the Nigerian GR government has played a crucial role in the provision, distribution and pricing of inputs such as fertiliser (the bureaucracies involved meant that government officials would make this a covert avenue for corruption through bloated budgetary allocations and spending.
+It is also an avenue for corrupt officials to deal directly with their rent-seeking cronies in terms of inputs distribution); and - (vii) It has been replete with lack of endogenous capacities needed for a radical agricultural transformation.

 The foregoing shall form the basis of my analysis on the introduction and implementation of the Nigerian GR.
-Conceived as a pro-poor policy initiative, some political and administrative shortcomings associated with the entire process shall be discussed in the following sub-section.
+Conceived as a pro-poor policy initiative, some political and administrative shortcomings associated with the entire process will be discussed in the following sub-section.

-Political and bureaucratic lapses in the introduction and implementation of the Nigerian GR

-The GR is undoubtedly one of the series of pro-poor policy reforms put in place by the Nigerian government.
-A reform means a deliberate effort of the government to "[...] redress perceived errors in prior and existing policy and institutional arrangement" (Grindle and Thomas, 1991, p.
-4).
-Basically, actions of policy elites are engendered by their ideologies, institutional structure and function and incentives.
-Essentially then, whether the urge for policy change is informed by a crisis situation or politics as usual (Grindle and Thomas, 1991, p.
-5), they both could be summed up in the words of Grindle and Thomas that "[...] societal pressures and constraints and historical, cultural, and international contexts are essential variables in reform initiatives because they shape the perceptions, options, and actions of those who make authoritative decisions or because they affect the consequences of those decisions" (1991, p.
-7).
+Political and bureaucratic lapses in the introduction and implementation of the Nigerian GR existing policy and institutional arrangement" (Grindle and Thomas, 1991: 4).
+Basically, actions of policy elites are engendered by their ideologies, institutional structure and function, and incentives.
+Essentially then, whether the urge for policy change is informed by a crisis situation or politics as usual (Grindle and Thomas, 1991: 5), both can be summed up in the words of Grindle and Thomas that "...societal pressures and constraints and historical, cultural, and international contexts are essential variables in reform initiatives because they shape the perceptions, options, and actions of those who make authoritative decisions or because they affect the consequences of those decisions" (1991: 7).